brunny-eth/personal-website-project/blog.md

 <h2>blog and reading recommendations</h2>

 <div class="blog-intro">
-  <p>I occassionally share my thoughts on topics like technology, entrepreneurship, Ethereum, and even some quirky topics like aliens.
-Below, you'll find a collection of my past writings.</p>
+  <p>IThis is a collection of some of my writing, both personal and professional, on topics like technology, entrepreneurship, Ethereum, and even some quirky topics like aliens and the Fermi Paradox.</p>
 </div>

 <h2>my latest post</h2>